Mission & Objects Organisation Structure

 全國會計從業資格考試 全國會計專業技術資格考試 Links to HKICPA PRC related issues PRC related Information

-Job Opportunity at HKIAAT Placement Service
+Job Opportunity at HKIAAT Employment Placement Service

 Secondary School Group Tertiary Institute Group